Merith-TK/cc-tweaked-fabric/README.md

 [![Current build status](https://github.com/Merith-TK/cc-restitched/workflows/Build/badge.svg)](https://github.com/Merith-TK/cc-restitched/actions "Current build status") [![Download CC: Restitched  on CurseForge](http://cf.way2muchnoise.eu/title/cc-restitched.svg)](https://www.curseforge.com/minecraft/mc-mods/cc-restitched-updated "Download CC: Restitched on CurseForge")

+## What?
-This is an fork of [Zundrel/cc-tweaked-fabric](https://github.com/Zundrel/cc-tweaked-fabric) who's goal was to port [SquidDev-CC/CC-Tweaked](https://github.com/SquidDev-CC/CC-Tweaked) to fabric.
+This is an fork of [Zundrel/cc-tweaked-fabric](https://github.com/Zundrel/cc-tweaked-fabric) who's goal was to port [SquidDev-CC/CC-Tweaked](https://github.com/SquidDev-CC/CC-Tweaked) to the [Fabric](https://fabricmc.net/) modloader.
 I picked up maintaining the mod because the team working on Zundrel's fork, admitted they had gotten lethargic so I picked it up to make it up to snuff with CC:T

 ## Resource Packs
 This mod includes textures that are more in-line with the style of Mojang's new texture-artist, Jappa.
 If you prefer the original textures, enable the "Classic" resource pack provided by the mod.